Sheep26/graphing-calculator/README.md

-# line-caclulator
+# Graphing calculator

-this is a python line calculator using a gradient and y intercept
+this is a python Graphing calculator using a gradient and y intercept to draw lines